We All Deserve... A Warm Dry Bed.

 Bad Weather Shelter

-The Pasadena Bad Weather Shelter (BWS) is a Friends In Deed program that provides shelter for homeless individuals during the winter season.
-For the last few years, and again for the 2016-2017 season, the Bad Weather Shelter has been weather activated (a forecast of 40 degrees or below and/or 40% chance of rain) from the day after Thanksgiving until the 1st of March.
+The Bad Weather Shelter (BWS) is a Friends In Deed program that provides shelter in Pasadena for individuals experiencing homelessness during the winter season.
+For the last several years, the Bad Weather Shelter has been weather activated through:

-The Bad Weather Shelter is located in the gymnasium of the Pasadena Covenant Church, at 539 N. Lake Avenue, Pasadena, CA 91101, next door to Fire Department Station 33, and just north of the Gold line.
+For over 30 years, the Bad Weather Shelter has been located in the gymnasium of the Pasadena Covenant Church, at 539 N. Lake Avenue, Pasadena, CA 91101, next door to Fire Department Station 33, and just north of the Gold line.

 How the Shelter Operates

 The Bad Weather Shelter is a high tolerance shelter.
-At 8 pm, individual guests are admitted, registered, provided with a cot, sheet, & a blanket, and given a hot meal.
-Guests leave the shelter by 7 am each morning.
+At 8:00 pm, individual guests are admitted, registered, provided with a cot, sheet and blanket, and then given a hot meal, prepared in the Pasadena Covenant Church kitchen.
+Guests leave the shelter by 7:00 am each morning.
 There is no discrimination due to race, sexual orientation, gender, ancestry, national origin, legal status, or disabilities.

-The shelter is staffed by professionals who are experienced with the homeless, mentally ill and drug addicted populations.
-Several work as professionals at Union Station, Lake Avenue Foundation and Passageways.
-A nurse from Passageways/Pacific Clinics provides flu shots, health evaluations and palliative care.
-Special programs include Twelve Step Programs, Foot Washing and periodic entertainment by the volunteer groups.
+The shelter is staffed by professionals who are experienced working with the homeless, mentally ill, and drug addicted populations.
+Several work as professionals at Union Station, Lake Avenue Foundation, and Passageways.
+A nurse from Passageways/Pacific Clinics provides flu shots, health evaluations, and palliative care.
+Special programs include Twelve Step Programs, Foot Washing, and periodic entertainment by the volunteer groups.

 Volunteering for the Bad Weather Shelter

-If you would like to volunteer to help with the Bad Weather Shelter, please email Marlene Martinez at firstname.lastname@example.org.
-We are also looking for people, or groups, that could volunteer on short notice.
+If you would like to volunteer to help with the Bad Weather Shelter, please email Lindsey Reed, at firstname.lastname@example.org.
+We are also looking for people, or groups, that can volunteer on short notice.
+There is a mandatory Volunteer Training Meeting (date and time TBD).

-During the BWS season, if you have questions regarding BWS policies, procedures, or changes to your volunteer dates, please contact William Shelby, Bad Weather Shelter Director, at email@example.com.
+During the BWS season, if you have questions regarding BWS policies, procedures, or changes to your volunteer dates, please contact Al Hackett, Director of Bad Weather Shelter, at email@example.com.

 We request that volunteer groups be comprised of NO MORE THAN 15 PEOPLE.
-Larger groups interfere with the functioning of the shelter.
-Volunteers are asked NOT TO BRING ITEMS TO BE DONATED to the shelter other than the food for the night.
+Larger groups can interfere with the functioning of the shelter.
+Volunteers are asked NOT TO BRING ITEMS TO BE DONATED to the shelter.
+ALL MEALS MUST BE PREPARED IN THE PASADENA COVENANT CHURCH KITCHEN.
+NO EXCEPTIONS!

 The Bad Weather Shelter first opened in 1986 in response to the emergency needs of homeless persons in Pasadena.
 These were individuals who for a variety of reasons lacked adequate refuge during the cold and wet winter months.
 The shelter was located at the Salvation Army gymnasium until 1989 and then moved to its present location in the gymnasium of the Pasadena Covenant Church.